Adzz/CV/README.md

 #### Deckhand

 Flew to Florida with no contacts and networked to secure a job on a 50m yacht with a sterling reputation.
 Responsibilities included; maintaing the yacht; driving tenders and keeping bridge watches; meeting the demands of some of the richest people in the world, being responsible for the safety of those same people during water sports, passages and parties.
 Secured a promotion in under a year.

+## <a name="skills">Skills</a>

+#### Presenting and Public Speaking

+Confident and comfortable presenting to large groups of people, even if I don't know them.
+Most proud of any presentation where I can get a genuine laugh, especially if it's with me, rather than at me.

+- Volunteered to do a lightning talk at [Rails Girls](http://railsgirls.london/) to what turned out to be an audience of over 150 people.
+- Have given a two talks at various meetups.
+One on functional programming ([slides here](http://slides.com/adz/deck-1#/)), the other of which included live coding.
+Where I coded.
+Live.
+- Presented to large and small groups of people at Makers including:
+  - Final project presentations, parts of which can be found on [Twitter](https://twitter.com/makersacademy/status/700746991995899904)
+  - Makerthon presentations to my cohort.
+(Project can be found [here](https://github.com/AlanGabbianelli/WISHD) )

+#### Collaboration

+At Makers Academy we pair programme from day one.
+I am very comfortable working with others effectively.
+Am extremley personable and have extensive practice in doing what's needed to get the best out of a team.

+- Pair programming at Makers Academy to produce a variety of [projects](https://github.com/Adzz)
+- Successfully renovated and rented [my investment property](http://www.spareroom.co.uk/flatshare/hampshire/portsmouth/4632549) on a very tight schedule and budget in a team of just two.
+- As Alumni helper I regularly share knowledge with junior students to help with their learning.
+- Worked and lived with a team of 10 people whilst yachting.
+Produced extremely high standards under constantly changing circumstances.

+#### Comfortable in difficult or uncertain cirumstances

+One of the things I enjoy most about web development is that there is always more to learn.
+The consequence of this is that there's always something that you *don't* know.
+Being comfortable with situations like this is a skill I've had good practice with.

+- Working on yachts was nomadic, plans changed frequently if they ever existed.
+Uncertainty was part of the job.
+- Started a property business and successfully increased the value of out first property and rented it out.

 ## <a name="education">Education</a>